How to restore backups

 The restore options step lets you also choose which items' versions will be restored based on their modification dates.
 Therefore, you can decide to restore either the latest versions found in Storage or the versions from a specific time point based on date and time (Fig. 18.).

-By design, the program will not restore an item if its latest versions is stored as deleted.
+By design, the program will not restore an item if its latest version is stored as deleted.
 To override this behavior, you may select only particular items to restore and then simply use the Restore the latest existing version.

 |Fig. 18.
 Options for restoring items' versions are different for restore items and restore folder/mailbox job.|